nnrivera/nnrivera.github.io/index.md

 <img align="left" src="mepicture.webp" />
-I am a researcher at University of Valparaíso in Chile.
-I am interested in randomised algorithms, stochastic processes on graphs, and anything related to probability and computing.
+<p>I am a researcher at University of Valparaíso in Chile.
+I am interested in randomised algorithms, stochastic processes on graphs, and anything related to probability and computing.</p>